 “in its 2008 report found 33.4% of estimated total giving, $103.32 billion, went to houses of worship and denominational organizations in 2007” (source).

-In the end this leaves 13% that possibly might be used for practical purposes.
-Figuratively speaking, this also means that 85 billion dollars us used primarily to keep the lights on!
+In the end, this leaves 13% that possibly might be used for practical purposes.
+Figuratively speaking, this also means that 85 billion dollars is used primarily to keep the lights on!

 WOW!
 85 billion dollars, that’s a lot of money, especially when you look at the new testament and see how money was used.
 From Acts through Revelation, you won’t find a single example where money was given or asked to meet anything besides basic needs, such as food, shelter, and health.

-I think we need to separate churches from the term “ministry”, because 13% of the churches resources actually go towards administering needs.
+I think we need to separate churches from the term “ministry” because 13% of the church’s resources actually go towards administering needs.